Pediatrics Residency

 Wards

 Throughout their three years of training, residents are exposed to graduated autonomy and will spend time on both JHACH wards and TGH wards.
 The JHACH wards team consists of interns, senior residents and medical students working together with the attending hospitalist.
-During the first year of training, interns spend 3 months on inpatient wards at JHACH and are responsible for 7-10 patients, with the senior serving in a supervisory position.
+During the first year of training, interns spend 3 months on inpatient wards at JHACH and are typically responsible for 7 patients, with the senior serving in a supervisory position.
 The inpatient service is staffed by in-house hospitalists, who are available 24/7.

 PL2 and PL3 residents spend two months each year on inpatient wards (1 month at JHACH and 1 month at TGH).
 The TGH wards team is composed of senior residents, who are responsible for the care of all patients admitted to the general pediatric and subspecialty service.
 Overnight, senior residents at TGH cover the Hematology/Oncology, Nephrology, Rehabilitation, and Newborn services, in-house, with the attendings available by phone.